jewettaij/visfd/doc/doc_filter_mrc.md

 same size as the input tomogram.
-During the filtering process, only voxels belonging to the tomogram with non-zero voxel values in the "mask" tomogram will be considered, and these remaining voxels will be multiplied by the mask value there before filtering.
+During the filtering process, only voxels belonging to the tomogram with non-zero voxel values in the "mask" tomogram will be considered, and these remaining voxels will be multiplied by the mask's voxel value before filtering.
 (Usually every voxel in the mask tomogram is a number between 0 and 1.)
  This allows you to use soft masks with gradual boundaries.)